At some point in your hunt for the meaning of aperture, you may have heard of the term - the exposure triangle.

 Small apertures range from f/8 to f/16.

-Large apertures are also essential for photography in low light (you'll want to capture as much real light as possible, instead of relying on it in post production).
+Large apertures are also essential for photography in low light (you'll want to capture as much real light as possible, instead of relying on it in post-production).

 Many common uses of large apertures include portrait work, Astrophotography, weddings, events (concerts especially).
-Basically anything where you want a shallow depth of field or need as much light as possible.
+Basically, anything where you want a shallow depth of field or need as much light as possible.

 Large apertures range from f/1.2 to f/2.8

 You'll achieve the largest apertures from prime lenses.
 Zoom lenses are limited in the aperture department due to the number of elements and moving parts.
-Prime (fixed focal length) lenses achieve this by having less elements and moving parts - allowing for larger glass and apertures.
+Prime (fixed focal length) lenses achieve this by having fewer elements and moving parts - allowing for larger glass and apertures.